expo/expo/docs/pages/versions/v43.0.0/sdk/facebook.md

 Then follow these steps based on the platforms you're targeting.
 This will need to be done from the [Facebook developer site](https://developers.facebook.com/).

 Expo Go from the Android Play Store will use the Facebook App ID that you provide. however, all Facebook API calls in the **Expo Go from the iOS App Store will use Expo's own Facebook App ID**.
 This is due to underlying configuration limitations, and the downside to this is that you can't customize which permissions your app requests from Facebook (like `user_photos` or `user_friends`), or integrate Facebook login with other services like Firebase auth.
-If you need that functionality on iOS, you can create a [development build](../development/introduction.md) of you app.
+If you need that functionality on iOS, you can create a [development build](../development/introduction.md) of your app.

 #### Configure `app.json`